fgm/mongodb/docs/index.md

 [mongodb_logger]: https://github.com/FGM/mongodb_logger/

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.

 ## Legal information

 * This suite of modules is licensed under the General Public License, v2.0 or later (GPL-2.0-or-later).
 * MongoDB is a registered trademark of MongoDB Inc.
 * Drupal is a registered trademark of Dries Buytaert.